 Transition to Adulthood

-The Transition Information Network (TIN) is a group of organisations and individuals who come together with a common aim: to improve the experience of disabled young people’s transition to adulthood.
+The Transition Information Network (TIN) is a group of organisations and individuals who come together with a common aim: to improve the experience of disabled young peoples’ transition to adulthood.
 TIN is a source of information and good practice standards for disabled young people, families and professionals.

 This is A guide for disabled people thinking about studying in higher education.
 It deals with common questions such as whether the college or university will be accessible, how to choose a course and what support will be available.
-It also covers the student finance system and has up-to date information on tuition fees, repayment methods and the support that will be in place.
+It also covers the student finance system and has current information on tuition fees, repayment methods and the support that will be in place.

 Supported internships can be a good way of having a study programme that helps you to get a job.
 What makes them different is that you do most of your learning at work and some in college.
 This means you can ‘learn on the job’.

 Work Choice can give you support to get a job and keep it.
 It can help you if you are disabled and have had problems finding work.
-This Work Choice easy read guide explains
+This Work Choice easy read guide explains.

-Access to Work is help you can get from the government to do your job.
+Access to Work is help you can get from the Government to do your job.
 You can get this help if you are disabled or need support with your health condition.
 This Access to work easy read guide explains.
 Find out more about Access to Work

 Specialist Employability Support provides mentoring and training to help you into work if you’re disabled and can’t use other employment programmes.

 Into Apprenticeships is a new guide for disabled people, parents and key advisers about applying for apprenticeships in England.
 It deals with common questions such as how to find an apprenticeship, whether the training will be accessible and what support is available in the workplace.
-Find the guide here:

 Money & Benefits